9 Years of Shadows: Gameplay

-Development and release
+Development

 9 Years of Shadows was developed by Mexico based independent team Halberd Studios.
 The game was announced at PAX Online in July 2021 the Gamescom Future Games Show on 26 August of the same year.
 The game features music from composers Michiru Yamane, Manami Matsumae and Norihiko Hibino, who developed soundtracks for the Castlevania, Mega Man and Metal Gear Solid series.
 A game demo was showcased at the Steam Next Fest in October 2022.
 The game was released on 9 November 2023 for Nintendo Switch, and 31 July 2025 for Xbox One, Xbox Series and PlayStation 4 consoles.

 Reception

-9 Years of Shadows received "mixed or average" reviews, according to review aggregator Metacritic.
+9 Years of Shadows received "mixed or average" reviews, according to review aggregator platform Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 64% of critics.
 Describing the game as "polished", NPR stated the game "shines in all the core gameplay mechanics that matter: from its character progression, to its tight controls, creative enemy design, platforming and puzzles", although felt the game had "drawbacks common to the metroidvania genre".